 What is a Nutraceutical?

-Those products that are consumed to complement the diet that contain beneficial ingredients for health such as vitamins, minerals, amino acids, extracts and concentrates, metabolites etc. Increasing the daily amount of these substances.
+Those products that are consumed to complement the diet that contains beneficial ingredients for health such as vitamins, minerals, amino acids, extracts and concentrates, metabolites, etc. Increasing the daily amount of these substances.

 In Nutraceuticals, the active ingredients are concentrated at a higher level.